-The Temporomandibular joint is often referred to as the TMJ.
-These are the joints in your jaw which allow your jaw to open and close.
-While the TMJ can be injured by other causes, trauma from an accident can also cause a TMJ injury.
+The Temporomandibular joint is also referred to as the TMJ.
+The TM joints in your jaw which allow your jaw to open and close.
+The TMJ can be injured by other causes but trauma from an accident is a common cause of TMJ injury.
 Injury to the TMJ is usually called Temporomandibular joint dysfunction or disorder.

 If you had an accident and are experiencing any of the following symptoms (you may experience one or more of these symptoms), call us immediately for a free consultation and we can help you obtain a diagnosis from a TMJ specialist:

 - Pain, tenderness or a dull, aching of the jaw or side of your face or around your ear

 - Pain, difficulty or discomfort when you chew, speak or yawn